Catherine Harris

 Collectors Info:

 The first editions are lovely books, some however were reprinted by Blackie with quite awful covers!
-Most of these are reasonably easy to get hold of, especially the orange Blackie editions, although the last one in series is a lot harder to come across.
+The first 3 are easy to find, especially the Blackie editions, but the last one in series is a lot harder to come across.
+Quite a bit harder to find elsewhere, but not exactly impossible.

 Other Pony Books: